mihonapp/website/website/src/docs/faq/library.md

 1. If the warning persists, create another category for infrequently updated entries (such as monthly series, on hiatus), and only include the more frequently updated reading category.

-## Why aren't library updates working?
+## Why aren't library updates working in the background?
-Some Android skins (e.g., **MIUI**) aggressively save battery, potentially shutting down apps in the background.
+Some Android skins (e.g., **MIUI**) aggressively save battery & limit performance, potentially shutting down apps in the background.

-Whitelist **Mihon** from your battery saver by going to <nav to="advanced"> and tapping **Disable battery optimization**.
+* Whitelist **Mihon** from your battery saver by going to <nav to="advanced"> and tapping **Disable battery optimization**.

-If unsuccessful, refer to [Don't Kill My App](https://dontkillmyapp.com/) for how to disable specific battery-saving options for your device.
+* If the issue still occurs, refer to [Don't Kill My App](https://dontkillmyapp.com/) for steps on disabling specific battery-saving options for your device's brand.

 ## How can I see the number of downloaded chapters?
 Badges can be enabled by navigating to <nav to="main_library">, then going to **Filter** and clicking the **Display** tab.